MDM4U Mathematics of Data Management Grade 12

 Course Title: Mathematics of Data Management, Grade 12, University Preparation

 Course Code: MDM4U

 Course Type: University Preparation

 Credit Value: 1.0

-Prerequisite: MCR3U, Functions, Grade 11, University Preparation or MCF3M, Functions and Applications, Grade 11, University / College Preparation
+Prerequisite: MCR3U, Functions, Grade 11, University Preparation or MCF3M, Functions, Grade 11, University / College Preparation

 Curriculum Policy Document: Mathematics, The Ontario Curriculum, Grades 11 and 12, 2007 (Revised)

 Course Developer: Toronto eSchool